 The 2022 state meet took place online, on Thursday, April 7th, 2022, at 4:29 PM.
-It differed from the in-person state meet in the following ways:
+It differed from the traditional in-person state meets in the following ways:

 - Students took part from their homes, on video conference with their coaches.

 - Students took all three of their individual rounds in a single sitting of 30 minutes.

 - Calculators, books/notes, and the Internet were allowed.
 (Some problems required use of a calculator, but no problems required use of a computer algebra system such as Wolfram Alpha – though of course it is helpful in some contexts.
 The questions were designed in such a way that they cannot be solved solely by using Wolfram or similar.)